Tomasvaldes1138/UX-Cotizador-de-medicamentos-permanentes/README.md

 User experience design process for PermaMed

-The following project was developed in the context of the "User Experience Design" class, the objective of which is to produce a series of documents that will allow us to identify a suitable design, which can provide comfort and satisfaction to the users when they use our proposal of solution for this project.
+<p align="justify"> The following project was developed in the context of the "User Experience Design" class, the objective of which is to produce a series of documents that will allow us to identify a suitable design, which can provide comfort and satisfaction to the users when they use our proposal of solution for this project. </p>

 ## Authors